 Nepali Aama: Portrait of a Nepalese Hill Woman

 Anthony DeCurtis is a contributing editor to Rolling Stone, where his work has appeared for more than thirty years.
-He won a 1988 Grammy Award for his essay accompanying the Eric Clapton box set, Crossroads, and he has three times received the ASCAP-Deems Taylor Award for excellence in writing about music.
-He edited Present Tense: Rock & Roll and Culture and was co-editor of The Rolling Stone Illustrated History of Rock and Roll and The Rolling Stone Album Guide.
-DeCurtis holds a Ph.D. in American literature from Indiana University and teaches in the writing program at the University of Pennsylvania.
-He lives in New York City.
+A Grammy Award recipient, he has three times been recognized with the ASCAP-Deems Taylor Award for excellence in writing about music.
+A former on-air correspondent and editorial director at VH1, he has contributed to a myriad of television specials and programs; he teaches in the writing program at the University of Pennsylvania.

 Jim Dickinson was an American record producer, pianist, and singer.
 He fronted the Memphis, Tennessee-based super group Mud Boy and the Neutrons, and was a member of the Atlantic Records-contracted Dixie Flyers, among others.
 During his extensive producing and recording career, Dickinson worked with Ry Cooder, The Rolling Stones, Bob Dylan, Arlo Guthrie, and Aretha Franklin, to name a few.
 Honored by local NARAS chapter with the Board of Director’s Governor’s Award in 1992, Jim Dickinson won Producer of the Year seven times before retiring his name from the competition.
 In 2012 Jim was inducted into the Memphis Music Hall of Fame as part of the inaugural group of stars including Jerry Lee Lewis, B.B.
 King and Elvis.
 He launched Zebra Ranch, a family recording complex and home to his sons’ band, the North Mississippi Allstars, and both Dickinson and his sons were honored with a marker on the Mississippi Blues Trail in 2015.
 Dickinson died in 2009.

-Ani DiFranco is a Grammy Award-winning singer, multi-instrumentalist, poet, songwriter, activist, and businesswoman.
+Ani DiFranco is a Grammy Award-winning singer, multi-instrumentalist, poet, songwriter, activist, businesswoman, and New York Times bestselling author.
 She has released more than 20 albums, and is one of the first independent musicians to create her own label, Righteous Babe Records (based in Buffalo, NY).
 She is widely known as an activist and feminist icon, and the Righteous Babe Foundation supports causes ranging from abortion rights to gay visibility.
-DiFranco has received eight Grammy Award nominations, and won the Best Recording Package Grammy for the album Evolve in 2004.
-She received the Woody Guthrie Award, as well as the Woman of Courage Award by the National Organization of Women.
-She is the author of two books of poetry, Verses (Seven Stories Press, 2007) and Self-evident (Minimum Fax, 2004).
-She is based in New Orleans.

-Banning Eyre is a respected broadcaster, journalist, musician and radio/film producer, and author of the highly acclaimed In Griot Time, An American Guitarist in Mali (Temple University Press 2000).
-Over 25 years, Eyre has researched music and culture in Mali, Congo, Morocco, Egypt and beyond.
+Banning Eyre is a respected broadcaster, journalist, musician and radio/film producer of the public radio program Afropop Worldwide, and author of the highly acclaimed In Griot Time: An American Guitarist in Mali (Temple University Press 2000).
+For over 25 years, Eyre has researched music and culture in Mali, Congo, Morocco, Egypt, and beyond.
 He is based in Connecticut.

 Jim Farber wrote his first piece for Rolling Stone when he was 17 years old and he has been writing about music ever since.
 For 25 years, he served as Chief Music Critic of the New York Daily News.
-Since leaving in the fall of 2015, he has written for The New York Times, The Guardian, Time Magazine, Yahoo!
+He has written for The New York Times, The Guardian, Time Magazine, Yahoo!
 Music, Mojo and many other publications.
-He was a contributor to The Rolling Stone Book of the ’70s, and the Rolling Stone Rock Encyclopedia.
-Farber is a two time winner of the Deems Taylor-ASCAP Music Award.
+He was a contributor to The Rolling Stone Book of the ’70s and the Rolling Stone Rock Encyclopedia.
+Farber is a three-time winner of the Deems Taylor-ASCAP Music Award.
 He is based in New York City.

 Georgia Freedman is a food and travel writer.
 She is a frequent contributor to the Wall Street Journal, where she has written about everything from the best dim sum in Hong Kong to making tamales.
 She has also written for Afar, Lucky Peach, Real Simple, Roads and Kingdoms, and other food and travel publications including Saveur magazine, where she was previously the managing editor and worked with some of the best writers and editors in the food world.
 She is based in the Bay Area.